ThePhilderbeast/prisonPicks/CONTRIBUTING.md

 ## Code Style

-The Styleguide for this repository can be found [here](https://github.com/ThePhilderbeast/Java-Styleguide/blob/master/styleguide.md)
+The style guide for this repository can be found [here](https://github.com/ThePhilderbeast/Java-Styleguide/blob/master/styleguide.md)

 ## Unit tests
 All exsisting unit tests must pass on travis before a pull request will be accepeted